pguti778/testinginjava/readme.md

 src/test/filters
 ```

-I said "Ideally" because it's not "mandatory" to have testing code outside your main application code.
+This is the ideal project structure.
+It is not mandatory to have testing code outside your main application code.
 Thus, you might forget 😮 that you've done some `main` inside a class to have a quick test.

-> ## Don't put testing code inside your main sources. 😵
+> ### Don't put Testing code inside your main sources. 😵

 ## <a name="surefire"></a> Maven test: Surefire Plugin

-It's the default Maven plugin that executes the `test` goal.
+Ok, we all do the `mvn clean install`, but inside the install goal several things happen, one of them is the `test` goal.
+Maven execute the `test` goal by running the *Surefire* plugin.

 As it says in the [doc](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-maven-filter-test-class-names), by default the Maven Surefire Plugin will scan for test classes whose fully qualified names match the following patterns.